Henry Johnson (Kenosha politician): Biography

-Johnson became prominent in his new state through the farming community.
-In January 1850, he brought together a number of Kenosha County farmers to create a "Farmer's Club of Kenosha County"—believed to be the first agricultural association in Wisconsin.
+Johnson became prominent in his new state through his farming community.
+On January 3, 1850 he helped bring together a number of Kenosha County farmers to create the "Farmer's Club of Southport, Pleasant Prairie, Pike, Bristol and vicinity"—believed to be the first agricultural association in Wisconsin.
 Five months later, on June 3, 1850, the club was formalized as the Kenosha County Agricultural Society with a constitution and bylaws.
 Johnson was selected as the first president of the organization and later also served as corresponding secretary.
 As President of the Kenosha County Agricultural Society, Johnson attended a meeting in the State Assembly hall in Madison, Wisconsin, on March 8, 1851, which recommended the formation of a State Agricultural Society.
 Johnson took an active part in the meeting, and was appointed to a committee to draft a constitution for the State Agricultural Society.
 On March 12, the convention met again and approved the constitution drafted by Johnson's committee.

-Between the establishment of the Kenosha Agricultural Society in Spring 1850 and the State Agricultural Society in Spring 1851, Johnson was elected to the 1851 session of the Wisconsin State Assembly representing Kenosha County's eastern district—the towns of Pike (Somers), Pleasant Prairie, and Southport, as well as the city of Kenosha, which was incorporated in 1850.
-Johnson remained a Whig until the creation of the Republican Party in 1854, and was subsequently elected to another term in the Assembly in 1855, running on the Republican ticket.
+Between the establishment of the Kenosha Agricultural Society in Spring 1850 and the State Agricultural Society in Spring 1851, Johnson served on the 1851 session of the Wisconsin State Assembly representing Kenosha County's eastern district representing the towns of Pike (Somers), Pleasant Prairie, and Southport (Kenosha).
+Johnson remained a Whig until the creation of the Republican Party in 1854, and on October 26, 1955 was nominated and elected to another term in the Assembly for the 1856 session, running on the Republican ticket.

 Personal life and family

 Henry Johnson was the third child of seven children born to Henry Johnson and Betsey Johnson (née Vorce).
 The elder Henry Johnson had served as a captain in the American Revolutionary War.
 Johnson's younger brother Isaac L. Johnson, niece Martha Johnson(daughter of brother Lewis), nephew Leonard Johnson(son of brother Lewis), brother-in-law Almon Tinkham(husband of sister Betsey) and several of Betsey and sister Freelove's children all relocated to Kenosha County, Wisconsin.

-The younger Henry Johnson married Violata Peckham of Niagara County, New York, sometime before 1820.
+The younger Henry Johnson married Violata Peckham in Niagara County, New York, sometime before 1820, she died in 1855.
 They had seven children: